Nando-jr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-4-rev_array.c: This function reverses the content of an array of integers 5-string_toupper.c: This function changes all lowercase letters of a string to uppercase 6-cap_string.c: This function capitalizes all words of a string
+4-rev_array.c: This function reverses the content of an array of integers 5-string_toupper.c: This function changes all lowercase letters of a string to uppercase 6-cap_string.c: This function capitalizes all words of a string 7-leet.c: This function encodes a string into 1337